 It is important to note that you should only ever target a particular keyword on one page of your website, though.
 If you target the same keywords on multiple pages, this could cause keyword cannibalization, which is when search engines can’t quite work out which page is the most suitable result for a particular search.
 This can result in you not ranking at all.

 One way you can avoid keyword cannibalization is by taking advantage of asset tagging to make a note of which keywords you’ve targeted in your blog posts when you file them away in your DAM tool.
 This can help you to keep track of everything, avoid cannibalization, and ensure you are targeting all of the keywords you need to.
+A proper SEO content editor will help you automate the whole process.

 If you’re completely new to SEO and keyword research, you might be wondering where you should even start with optimizing your content with the right phrases.
 So, to give you some inspiration, let’s take a look at businesses that do a great job of this, and have boosted their SEO as a result.